William Wei: 2009–2010: Slowly Wait, William Wei, The Fleeing of a Two-Legged Bookcase

-2012–13: The Bird That Saved The World, Someone Is Waiting and Through My Lenses
+2011–2013: The Bird That Saved The World, Someone Is Waiting and Through My Lenses

+Wei was conscripted for mandatory military service in late 2010.
+He served as the ambassador for the anti-drug campaign during his military service.
+During this period, Wei continued to write songs in preparation for his second studio album.
+Wei completed his 13-month military service and was discharged on 25 December 2011.
 Linfair Records invested over NT 1 billion in filming a movie specifically for Wei, titled The Bird That Saved The World (什麼鳥日子).
 The filming was completed within a tight schedule of sixteen days back in 2010.
 The movie was released on 6 April 2012 in Taiwan.
 An accompanying soundtrack was released earlier on 12 January 2012 in support of the movie.

 Following the success of his first album, Wei's second album Someone Is Waiting was released on 3 August 2012.
 The album received rave reviews from critics and fans.
 Both Chinese Musicians' Association and Hit FM have shortlisted the album as one of the top 10 best albums in 2012.
 "Still" (還是會), one of the songs in Someone Is Waiting, won the Best Soundtrack of the Year award in the KKBOX Music Award.
 "Still" charted at 10th on the overall KKBOX digital music chart in 2012.
 Wei held his second concert tour Through My Lenses concert at Hong Kong and Taipei.
 Both concerts were fully sold-out.